 Texas Healthcare-Law Attorneys Protects Your Rights

-Legislation related to Tort Reform and federal bureaucratic injection into health care – and its evolving application through case law – continually transform the delivery of health care and its effect on patients.
-Understanding your rights and responsibilities requires ongoing education and generally requires consultation with those who understand the law.
-With more than 45 combined years of experience in the application of laws to health care, the lawyers at Friend & Associates are able to provide clients and potential clients with insight and direction.
+Legislative changes in state and federal bureaucratic injection into health care – and its evolving application through case law – continually transform the delivery of health care and its effect on patients and providers.
+In this high speed time in history, understanding your rights and responsibilities requires ongoing education and consultation with those who have a frame of reference to understand the application of laws to health care.
+Friend & Associates is able to provide clients and potential clients with such insight and direction.

-Each situation and case is unique, so that legal evaluation for determination of how the law applies, or whether a claim exists depends upon the acumen and experience of the attorney.
-Preferably you want an attorney who has experience in both the medical and legal parameters, and has represented both sides of a claim.
+Each fact situation and case is unique, so that legal evaluation for determination of how the law applies, or whether a claim or defense exists depends upon the acumen and experience of the attorney.
+Preferably, you want an attorney who has experience in both the medical and legal parameters, and understands both sides of a potential claim.

 Health Care Providers Need Early Legal Defense Against Regulatory Violations.

-Providers are focused on physical and procedural aspects of application of evidence based medical treatments, and protocols as well as their effect on patients.
+Providers are focused on clinical, physical and procedural aspects of evidence based medical treatments, and protocols and their effect on patients.
 They are not trained in application of the law or the mechanics of maneuvering through the regulatory process, especially when addressing licensing issues.

-Health Care is governed not only by statues that are inacted by legislatures, but by copious administrative regulations published by licensing and governing agencies that have become exponentially complex, and continually evolve because of the present bureaucratic environment.
+Health Care is governed not only by statues that are enacted by legislatures, but by copious administrative regulations published by licensing and governing agencies that have become exponentially complex, lack clinical understanding, become effective long after treatment protocols change and advance, and continually evolve because of the time consuming bureaucratic environment.
 They weave into the regulator scheme, both civil and criminal penalties.
 The following are examples of law that affects medical providers: